houseofback/aws-serverless-workshops/WebApplication/README.md

 You will need a local text editor for making minor updates to configuration files.

+### AWS CLI

+You will need to use the AWS CLI for some steps in the modules.
+Please have it [installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration) before starting.

 ## Modules

 This workshop is broken up into multiple modules.
 You must complete each module before proceeding to the next, however, modules 1 and 2 have AWS CloudFormation templates available that you can use to launch the necessary resources without manually creating them yourself if you'd like to skip ahead.